 This article presents fundamentals for the delivery of early warning and strategic foresight products and the origin of this knowledge.
 It then suggests that if we were adding a user-centric approach to our understanding of delivery and communication, then we could improve this part of the strategic foresight and early warning process.

 This event may be considered as the starting point for the study of warning.
-Beginning most famously with Roberta Wohlstetter, Pearl Harbor: Warning and Decision (Stanford, CA: Stanford University Press, 1962) and especially with Cynthia Grabo’s classified A Handbook of Warning Intelligence (three volumes published in 1972 and 1974) that gave the unclassified 2003 Anticipating Surprise: Analysis for Strategic Warning, Pearl Harbour and other strategic surprises prompted their study to avoid them.
+Indeed, Pearl Harbour and other strategic surprises led intelligence officers and analysts to study how surprise could happen, so as to avoid these very warning failures.
+Roberta Wohlstetter, Pearl Harbor: Warning and Decision (Stanford, CA: Stanford University Press, 1962) is considered as the first famous instance of such studies.
+Cynthia Grabo’s classified A Handbook of Warning Intelligence (three volumes published in 1972 and 1974), which gave the unclassified 2003 Anticipating Surprise: Analysis for Strategic Warning, is another fundamental textbook for understanding and avoiding warning failures.

 We can thus use more than fifty to sixty years of knowledge and understanding gathered in the field of indications and warning, that became strategic warning and early warning.
 Utilising these lessons learned from strategic surprise and warning failure we can highlight key points for delivery and communication of strategic warning and foresight.